wuqunfang/wuqunfang.github.io/_pages/publications.md

 2024
 ===
+Qunfang Wu and Lu Xian.
+“Designing an Intervention Tool for End-User Algorithm Audits in Personalized Recommendation Systems”.
+In: The 7th FAccTRec Workshop: Responsible Recommendation.
+2024. \[[LINK](https://arxiv.org/abs/2409.13176)\]

 Wu, Qunfang, Tayara Romero, and Bryan Semaan.
 "Negotiating Sociotechnical Boundaries: Moderation Work to Counter Racist Attacks in Online Communities."
 In Proceedings of the CHI Conference on Human Factors in Computing Systems, pp. 1-15.
 2024. \[[LINK](https://dl.acm.org/doi/full/10.1145/3613904.3642688)\]

 Qin, Yigang, Weilun Duan, Qunfang Wu, and Zhicong Lu.
 "Dismantling Gender Blindness in Online Discussion of a Crime/Gender Dichotomy."
 Proceedings of the ACM on Human-Computer Interaction 8, no. CSCW1 (2024): 1-31. \[[LINK](https://dl.acm.org/doi/abs/10.1145/3653686)\]